Nightsee/FTI-Crossplane/cognito.md

 ### 6. Integration with API Gateway

 After creating the User Pool, User Pool Client, User Pool Domain, and Authorizer, configure your API Gateway to use these resources for securing API requests.

-## Conclusion

-We have successfully secured your API Gateway by creating a Cognito User Pool, User Pool Client, User Pool Domain, and Authorizer using Crossplane.
-This setup ensures that only authenticated and authorized users can access our API.